How to Brand a Small Business – Startup Branding Tips

 Even if a small business is not yet prepared to move its inventory beyond their home borders at the moment, expansion is always a possibility, so having the potential to appeal internationally is worthwhile.

-Aiming for a universally agreeable message, often centred on product quality and staff character, is a good way to do this.
+Aiming for a universally agreeable message, often centred on product quality and staff character, is an excellent way to do this.

 Additionally, with the United States having the second-lowest share of self-employment in the world among first-world countries, there’s less general competition in the small business niche among different players, unlike countries where the self-employed pose a frequent market threat to small and large businesses alike.